yasirfaizahmed/Step-in_Python_mini_project/README.md

 # Step-in_Python_mini_project
 This is a python mini-project on file format converting

+### commands to run

+1. To run the main.py under your own environment

+            python main.py

+2. To run the pytest on main

+            pytest test_main.py

 ### Some details about the file structure and stuff

       main.py         ---> main program